sbragagnolo/bc-tutorial-2018/patterns1.md

 }
 ```

 The function "makeMyBid" calls the "bid" on the Auction contract.
 When someone else tries to outbid the attacker on the Auction contract, the transfer (last line on the "bid" function) will trigger the fallback function on the ExpoitAuction contract.
 The fallback will raise an exception which will propagate to the bid and undo all changes.
-Therefore, noone would be able to outbid the attacker.
+Therefore, no one would be able to outbid the attacker.

 Use the “Withdraw pattern” to avoid this risk.
 The pattern is to make each account responsible to withdraw his own funds.
 In this case, the responsibility to get back their losing bids is delegated to the accounts, which will have to call another function to that.
-The contract bellow implements an Auction with the this pattern.
+The contract bellow implements an Auction with this pattern.

 ```solidity
 pragma solidity^0.4.24;